GeminiDRSoftware/astrodata/docs/manuals/index.rst

 - :doc:`usermanual/index` - How to code with astrodata
 - :doc:`progmanual/index` - How to code for astrodata
 - :doc:`full_api` - The full API documentation for developers.
+- :doc:`../examples/index` - Examples of how to use astrodata

 If you need support related to |astrodata|, see :ref:`ad_support`.